jsheperd/mongodb-replicationset-tutorial/README.md

 # mongodb-replicationset-tutorial
 The simplest way to learn mongodb replication management is to run a replication set on your PC.
 Forget vagrant and vmware, we needn't any of them to learn.
+Mongodb can manage your database cluster out of the box with minimal effort.

 # How to test replicationsets